Hong Kong customs seize smuggled lobsters amid Australia ban | Business

 Hong Kong customs seize smuggled lobsters amid Australia ban

-China has since blocked trade on other Australian imports, such as wine, barley, cotton and coal.
+China has since blocked imports of other Australian imports, such as wine, barley, cotton and coal.

-Hong Kong authorities said Tuesday that they had seized a total of over 4,000 pounds of live lobsters and sea cucumbers believed to be bound for mainland China, months after Beijing restricted imports of the crustaceans from Australia amid escalating tensions between the two countries.
+Hong Kong authorities said Tuesday they seized a total of over 4,000 pounds of live lobsters and sea cucumbers believed to be bound for mainland China, months after Beijing restricted imports of the crustaceans from Australia as tensions escalated between the two countries.

 The seizures come after a recent surge in the import volume of Australian lobsters to Hong Kong following China's imposition of an unofficial ban on imports late last year.
-Lobsters are considered a delicacy in Chinese cuisine, and China had previously accounted for over 90 per cent of Australia's lobster exports.
+Sea cucumbers and lobsters are considered delicacies in Chinese cuisine, and China had previously accounted for over 90% of Australia's lobster exports.

-The origin of the smuggled goods are still under investigation as the boxes seized were not labelled, according to Lui Siu-fai, the divisional commander of the customs' Syndicate Crimes Investigation Bureau.
+The origin of the smuggled goods was still under investigation as the boxes seized were not labelled, according to Lui Siu-fai, the divisional commander of the customs' Syndicate Crimes Investigation Bureau.

 "I believe that most of the smuggled goods were (to be) shipped to mainland China," he said during a news conference Tuesday.

-The customs' seizure of lobster comes weeks after a similar anti-smuggling operation in October saw authorities seize 5,300 kilograms (11,650 pounds) of Australian lobster worth about $540,000 and arrest 13 people suspected to be connected to the case.
+The customs' seizure of lobster comes weeks after a similar anti-smuggling operation in October confiscated 5,300 kilograms (11,650 pounds) of Australian lobster worth about $540,000 and arrested 13 people suspected to be connected to the case.

 China's lobster ban came after the Australian government pushed for an international investigation into the origins of the coronavirus.
-China has since blocked trade on other Australian imports, such as wine, barley, cotton and coal.
+China has since blocked imports of other Australian imports, such as wine, barley, cotton and coal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)